jjadeb/UBCSalary/README.md

 --------------------

 For any use of the UBC salary data, please see UBC's Terms of Use [here](https://www.ubc.ca/site/legal.html).
+See [the license file](LICENSE.md) for more information.